All Saints' Church, Lawshall

 The Parish Church of All Saints' Lawshall, is an Anglican church in the village of Lawshall, Suffolk, England.
 It has been designated by English Heritage as a Grade I listed building.
 The church is located in between Lawshall Hall and All Saints CEVCP Primary School.
-The church is part of the St Edmund Way Benefice, whose Rector is Revd Jeremy Parsons.
+The church is in the process of joining the Chadbrooke benefice, whose Rector is Revd Matthew Lawson.

 History

 In the Domesday Book of 1086, Lawshall is recorded as having "a church with 30 acres of free land", and probably long before that time people were worshipping on the site of the present church.
 As in many churches throughout the country, the building has undergone many changes over the centuries.
 The two biggest changes took place in the 1440s and 1850s.

 The earliest part of the church that can be dated is in the Early English period c.1166–1266, the chancel and possibly the east windows being of this period.
 The predominant style of construction which can be identified in the aisle window of the nave is known as perpendicular and dates from c.1366–1566.

 The church was almost completely rebuilt in the mid-15th century on the profits of the cloth industry.
 A great deal of rebuilding work took place in the 1440s following a bequeathal in 1426 by William Hanningfield "to the building of Lawshall Church – £40 – for my ancestors to be prayed for".
 This was a huge amount and would represent millions in today's terms.

 Before the violent fracture of the Reformation, All Saints' was where the Catholic priests of the parish ministered.
 After the Reformation the church became a vast preaching house.

 For much of the Late Middle Ages and Early Modern period records are scant but in the 18th century there is greater availability of parish records.
 Stephen Cambourne, the rector, in his will dated 1704 gave his library of mostly theological books to his successors at Lawshall.
 About 137 survive and can be viewed at the Records Office library in Bury St Edmunds.